WEST AFRICA INITIATIVES

 develop markets for their wonderful, hand-made work in the US and elsewhere, under the trademarked name of “Liberia’s Hope”.
 View this PDF which includes more information on "Liberia's Hope" and beautiful pictures of many different symbolic images.
-You can help support these women and their families today!!
-Click on the photo on the left to view the quilts we currently have available for sale.
-All proceeds go to the women who made these quilts.
 Please contact us if you have interest in "Liberia's Hope" quilts.
 Click on this link to view explanations of the various symbols found on the quilts.

 CEO has provided similar assistance to artisanal gold and diamond miners, in West Africa.
 In